Sean Duggan, M.Ed., Managing Director

 On-campus housing for married couples or individuals with children is not provided.

 Registered sex offenders and students convicted of any felony are not permitted to live in university-owned housing.
-Information submitted is subject to verification.
+The information submitted is subject to verification.

 - A student is residing and continues to reside in the established primary residence of her/his parents (or legal guardian) if it is within a 60-mile radius of Texas Tech University.
 The parents must have established their primary Lubbock residency at least six months prior to the request for an exemption.
 Legal guardianship must have been established by a court of law at least one year prior to the request.